irasan/MP1-beauty-salon/README.md

 All photos for this project were obtained from [Pexels](https://www.pexels.com/)

 ### Borrowed Code
+Code for Bootstrap components, such as nav-bar, form, and tables was taken from [Bootstap documentation](https://getbootstrap.com/docs/4.5/components/).
-To understand implementation of overlayed pictures, explanations were taken from [Bri-blog](https://bricampgomez.com/blog/how-to-overlap-images-in-css/)
+To understand implementation of overlayed pictures on Home page, explanations were taken from [Bri-blog](https://bricampgomez.com/blog/how-to-overlap-images-in-css/).
+[StackOverflow](https://stackoverflow.com/) and [W3School](https://www.w3schools.com/css/]) were used when dealing with some specific issues.
+In particular, alligning items to the right in the dropdown menu on the collapse button in the header, the solution was found [here](https://stackoverflow.com/questions/41513463/bootstrap-4-align-navbar-items-to-the-right).